JizongL/jizongL.github.io/_posts/2015-08-27-pathology-cases.md

 ### 7. What percentage of patients with SLE has renal involvement?

+**class answer**

+75 %

+**from book **

 Although the kidney appears normal by light microscopy in 25% to 30% of cases, almost all cases of SLE show some renal abnormality if examined by immuno- fluorescence and electron microscopy.(p128)

 ### 8. Why did the patient develop exacerbations and remissions?

 ### 9. Why does a SLE patient have rheumatoid factors in the serum?

+class answers

+a lot of autoimmune diseases have rheumatoid factors.

+polyarthritis does not destroy the joints.

+supplementary

 Because in lupus, the immune system attacks the body, including the joints.
 Rheumatoid factor is an antibody that becomes connected to another type of antibody called immunoglobulin.
 Together, these form an immune complex that can become involved in inflammation.
 [source](http://www.everydayhealth.com/rheumatoid-arthritis/testing-for-rheumatoid-factor.aspx)